Office Artwork and Antiques: Can You Deduct These as Business Expenses?

 • are used for more than one year.

 So long as you actually use an antique in your business, it should be depreciable.
 For example, you could depreciate an antique desk you use in your office.
 But you can't depreciate an antique you keep as a collectible, not to use in your business.
-For example, you can't depreciate an antique car you keep stored in a garage and don't actually drive for your business.
+As another example, you can't depreciate an antique car you keep stored in a garage and don't actually drive for your business.

 If an antique you use in your business qualifies, you may depreciate the cost over several years or deduct all or most of the cost in a single year using Section 179 first-year expensing.
 If you already own antiques that you use in your business, but failed to depreciate, you may claimed the deductions you overlooked by filing IRS Form 3115.